hostspaceng/community-challenge/.github/PULL_REQUEST_TEMPLATE.md

 Include any other relevant information like:
 **Challenges faced during the challenge and how they were overcome.** :
-- Containerization of the docker images: Building and dockerizing a multi stage application is quite difficult when you are new to the tools, so i had a hard time trying to figure out how i can be able to build the application using a multi stage processes.
+- Containerization of the docker images: Building and dockerizing a multi-stage application is quite difficult when you are new to the tools, so I had a hard time trying to figure out how I can be able to build the application using multi-stage processes.

-- Solution: I visited [docker website](https://docs.docker.com/build/guide/multi-stage/) for more information on muilti stage processes
+- Solution: I visited [docker website](https://docs.docker.com/build/guide/multi-stage/) for more information on multi-stage processes
 **Any improvements or features that could be added in the future** :

 - I am completely satisfied with the entire process because the community has genuinely motivated me to perform better by consistently holding meetings and responding to questions and challenges we encountered on Slack.